Swinging by the City of Love? We’ve selected eight of the best Paris wine tasting options to satisfy your love for vin. Cheers to that!

 Pairing wine with chocolate can be tricky business – tannin from chocolate clashing with tannin from red wine can be a car crash on your palette waiting to happen.

 But what to do with Paris’ two most loved products: vino and choco?
-Luckily, there are experts in Paris specialized in making the wine-chocolate loveteam happen.
+Luckily, there are experts in Paris who specialized in making the wine-chocolate loveteam happen.

 Behind Paris’ expert chocolate craftsmanship are a number of revered artisans and Meilleur Ouvrier de France (Best Craftsmen of France), including chocolatier Patrick Roger and globally-renowned expert Jean-Paul Hevin.